 Situated in the the official residence of the pope - the Apostolic Palace, the Sistine Chapel is one of the greatest treasures of the Vatican City.
 While the chapel continues to serve a purpose for religious and papal activity (it is famous for being the place where the Popes are chosen), it is most well known for its works of art.

-The Sistine Chapel has a lot of history and art stored within its walls.
+Book your Sistine Chapel ticket to witness a lot of history and art stored within its walls.
 Discover this stunning monument and marvel at masterpieces from antiquity artworks to Michelangelo’s breathtaking frescoes.

 The Sistine Chapel is one of the main attractions to visit in Vatican City attracting over 5 million visitors each year.